ehariton/BASH_SNOPT_install/README.md

 # Packages
   We're going to install a bunch of smaller support programs here.
-If pip is not already installed, we need to install it, it's a useful program for installing other programs

-  `conda install pip`

-  it will either say that all the requested packages were already installed, or you should see a lot of output go by.

-  next we want to make sure that the pip version is the most up to date.
-Type:

-  `pip install --upgrade pip`

-  We will also neet git to install all OpenMDAO libraries

-  `sudo apt-get install git`

-  I think pyDOE2 is still a requirement as well.

-  `pip install pyDOE2`

-  Next Install matplotlib and plotly for plotting.
+Install matplotlib and plotly for plotting.
 Note: At least on OS X, matplotlib requires using conda to install it.

-  `conda install matplotlib`
+  `conda install matplotlib -y`

 Miniconda may generate an error when trying to conda install matplotlib.
 If that is the case, try:

   `pip install matplotlib`

-  then install plotly using:
+Then we install some other useful libraries:

-  `pip install plotly`
+  `pip install pyDOE2 plotly`

-  these are also useful programs

-  `pip install PyQt5`

 # OpenMDAO Install
 Use pip to install OpenMDAO from its github repo the following sets of commands will create a folder inside _<OMDAO_FOLDER>_ where OpenMDAO2.0 will be installed